4LifeStrategy/Firewal-Configuration-and-Network-Segmentation/README.md

 10. Select **LAN**
 11. Click **Apply changes**

-The web page may seems not responsive but its because we confirmed the changes and changed the defaults.
+The web page may seem not responsive but its because we confirmed the changes and changed the defaults.
 On the address bar of your browser type the ip address that you configured.
 For this demonstration we used **192.168.115.1**.